As an Amazon Associate I earn from qualifying purchases.

 Once you know how to eat clean, beef can be part of your clean eating diet.
 However, you need to choose grass-fed and humanely-raised beef.
 A butcher can help you select these.
 If you are wanting to forgo beef, try venison, bison, or buffalo.
 Both are very similar in flavor.

 Other Meats And Fish

 - Pork – While not everyone believes pork to be a clean food, it’s actually clean if you get the good quality versions.
 Processed pork should be avoided like the plague.
 Things like ham are definitely not part of a clean eating meal plan.
 Skip the Canadian bacon as well.
 (How Canadian bacon ever got labeled as healthy is beyond me!)

 - Venison – This is a very lean meat and can be used in place of beef in most recipes.

 - Fish – Most fish is considered clean, just be careful of the mercury content found in most fish today.
 Also, please be sure you are buying sustainably.
 Your purchases have an impact here in a big way on the health of our oceans.
-Check out the Monterey Bay Aquarium web site for up to date info on what fish is safe to purchase in any given season.
+Check out the Monterey Bay Aquarium web site for up-to-date info on what fish is safe to purchase in any given season.
 Salmon, trout, and cod are great choices.

 So this is where “Shop The Perimeter” really comes in.
 The produce section is your friend, ESPECIALLY if you’re just learning how to eat clean.
-Load up when you can as you’ll want most of your eating plan to be generated from this section of the store.
+Load up when you can, as you’ll want most of your eating plan to be generated from this section of the store.

 - Berries of all kinds